 Before you begin

-- If you log in through Apple, Facebook, Google, or Twitter, change your password through the social account you use to log in, or change your Squarespace login method.
+- If you log in a social account, change your password through the social account directly, or change your Squarespace login method.

 - To better protect your account and site, see our tips for choosing a strong password.

 - Account passwords must be between 6 and 40 characters.

 To change your password while logged into your Squarespace account:

 - Click this link to open your Account & Security settings.

 - In Account & Security settings, click Change Password.